Sarath-2803/DM/m3/questions.md

 tions of 25 dollars and 40 dollars.
 Determine the possible total amounts you can form using these gift certificates.
 Prove your answer using strong induction.

+Use strong induction to prove that √2 is irrational.
+[Hint:
+Let P(n) be the statement that √2 ≠ n∕b for any positive
+integer b.]

+Assume that a chocolate bar consists of n squares ar- ranged in a rectangular pattern.
+The entire bar, or any smaller rectangular piece of the bar, can be broken along a vertical or a horizontal line separating the squares.
+Assuming that only one piece can be broken at a time, determine how many breaks you must successively make to break the bar into n separate squares.
+Use strong in- duction to prove your answer